kairosdb/metrics4j/README.md

 know to grab the LongCounter as it inherits from LongCollector.

 #### DoubleCounter
+Counts up double values to be reported.
+The counter can be reset when values are reported by setting reset: true in the conf

 #### LongCounter
-Counts up values to be reported.
-The counter can be reset when values are reported by setting reset="true" in the xml
+Counts up long values to be reported.
+The counter can be reset when values are reported by setting reset: true in the conf

 #### LongGauge
+Simple gauge that reports the most recently received value.

+#### DoubleGauge
 Simple gauge that reports the most recently received value.

 #### SimpleStats